 Media monitoring + lead generation = new sales opportunities!

-Whereas previously the focus of organizations on social media was mainly on branding and service, more and more organizations see opportunities in lead generation.
-The web is full of potential clients that are looking for the right fulfilment of their needs.
-This offers opportunities for your organization.
-You can read in this blog how social media monitoring contributes to lead generation.
+Social media, the world of unsolicited feedback, experiences and buying intentions — and a great source of inspiration for the sales and positioning of your product and/or service.
+Where previously the focus of organisations on social media was mainly on branding and service, more and more organisations are now seeing the opportunities for lead generation.
+The web is full of potential customers looking for the right kind of fulfillment for their needs.
+This of course offers a lot of great opportunities for your organisation.
+So, read further, and this blog will explain how social media monitoring can contribute to lead generation.

 Media monitoring offers opportunities